PeterJurkacek/startup-guru/slides/Slides-edu.md

 ---

-## How Can Human Create a AI like a ChatGPT?
+## How Can Humans Create a AI like a ChatGPT?
 ### Through **Data Science**

 ---